adrelino/variational-depth-from-focus/README.md

 ```sh
 Pictures/devCam/Captured/<capture design id>
 ```
-For copying the json file to the device and copying the captured image folder back to the PC one can use the MTP based [Android File Transfer](https://www.android.com/filetransfer/) on MAC.
+For copying the json file to the device and copying the captured image folder back to the PC one can use the MTP based [Android File Transfer](https://www.android.com/filetransfer/) on Mac.
 Note that if new folders/files don't show up, just restart the Android File Transfer program and if that doesn't help, restart the phone.

 Since varying the focal distance also changes the field of view, corresponding pixels will no longer be aligned.
 This effect can be removed by aligning all the images and optimizing the field of view for all images using the [align image stack](http://hugin.sourceforge.net/docs/manual/Align_image_stack.html) of [hugin](http://hugin.sourceforge.net/).
 This outputs tiff images, to save space one can convert them back to jpg using the compress application provided in our repository.
 ```sh